nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Cambiare la storia, by Adriano Prosperi

+★★★★☆

+Is human history editable?
+One way people have tried to change the historical course of humanity is by fabricating fakes.
+There is no shortage of examples; in this book, Adriano Prosperi focuses on a few in particular—the Donation of Constantine, perhaps the most famous among historical fakes.
+The second case concerns the historical inventions of the visionary Annio da Viterbo, who rewrote world history, starting with the Flood and prophesying the place and date of the apocalypse.
+One finds its model in the false chronicles and fake archaeological finds of seventeenth-century Granada, where moriscos threatened with expulsion from Spain invented the existence of a very ancient presence of Christian Arabs who came to Spain before St. James.
+But the most disturbing of the examples is the fourth, that of the "Protocols of the Elder Saviors of Zion," notoriously false yet still widespread and operating.
+Changing or negating history does not pertain to the modern day; it has always been part of the process.

 ### Grandma Gatewood's Walk, by Ben Montgomery

 ★★★☆☆